dkicksd/fichenum/README.md

 FicheNum is a lightweight PHP application that turns any content into an interactive learning sheet.
 Give it a link, a PDF, an image or a question and FicheNum generates a concise "ultra-sheet" that includes text summaries, infographics, audio synthesis and even a quiz.
 Everything can be shared instantly via a generated QR code.

+Generated sheets are stored using Markdown syntax which is converted to HTML on the fly with the [Parsedown](https://parsedown.org) library.
+This keeps the raw content easy to edit while displaying a clean, ebook-style layout in the browser.

 ## Setup

 1. Clone this repository.